Logival2/Clippy/README.md

 # Clippy
-``./python3 main.py`` to launch a game using world generation, other wise specify the map name as an argument
+``./python3 main.py`` to launch a game using world generation, otherwise specify the map name as an argument

 ## The game
 Theme: A space explorator crashed on a planet, must find all the needed parts for his spaceship